 Meanwhile, watching the case with interest from the back row were court room first-timers, Trent Baker, his wife Maureen and his brother Brad.
 Each had endured several hours of evidence presentation and legal arguments, and now they waited with interest for the Magistrate’s decision.

 Trent fidgeted in his uncomfortable moulded plastic chair then glanced at his watch.
 His impatient eyes flicked to Maureen seated to his left.
 With a roll of his eyes, Trent slowly shook his head.
-He leaned in to his wife, ‘Shit, this guy can waffle,’ he whispered out the side of his mouth, before his frowning focus returned to the grey-haired Magistrate who continued to summarize the facts of the case presented before him.
+He leaned closer to his wife, ‘Shit, this guy can waffle,’ he whispered out the side of his mouth, before his frowning focus returned to the grey-haired Magistrate who continued to summarize the facts of the case presented before him.

 Sitting in the public gallery of the Geelong Magistrates’ Court was not Trent’s preferred way to spend a Monday morning, especially when the experience cost him one day’s pay.
 But today, he was happy to make an exception.
 Today it was worth it to see justice being served.
 It was worth it to witness Brandon Webber — a man Trent had never seen before today — be held accountable for setting fire to their weatherboard home in East Geelong over three months ago.